On this site, we talk A LOT about burnout.

 Being able to spot the signs of burnout in yourself and others before it progresses is crucial.
 The further you find yourself down the burnout spiral, the more challenging it will be to claw your way back out.

 Though you cannot control the stressors in your life, you can control how you deal with them.
 This is why having some solid coping mechanisms in place is necessary.
-In the following article, we discuss the tangible ways you can manage feelings of burnout, preventing enmeshment from taking place.

-Click here to read the: 4 Ways to Avoid Burnout in Veterinary Medicine
+If you enjoyed this article on the five stages of burnout, you should read the: 4 Ways to Avoid Burnout in Veterinary Medicine

-2- ‘Moral distress, compassion fatigue and burn-out in veterinary practice.’
+2- ‘Moral distress, compassion fatigue, and burn-out in veterinary practice.’
 2 Sept.
 2020, https://www.theveterinarynurse.com/review/article/moral-distress-compassion-fatigue-and-burn-out-in-veterinary-practice.
 Accessed 15 Jun.
 2021.

 3- ‘How to Identify and Prevent Burnout – Healthline.’ https://www.healthline.com/health/tips-for-identifying-and-preventing-burnout.
 Accessed 15 Jun.
 2021.